mgamio/blog/_posts/2022-12-07-post-random-tweet-on-twitter-api.md

 </div>

 The new method executes (**do**) the following instructions **while** a new random number is not found.

+The new random number represents an article that is included in our *articlesMap* variable.

 ```kotlin
 private Article getRandomArticle() {